lordmathis/llamactl/docs/getting-started/installation.md

 ## Next Steps

-Now that LlamaCtl is installed, continue to the [Quick Start](quick-start.md) guide to get your first instance running!
+Now that Llamactl is installed, continue to the [Quick Start](quick-start.md) guide to get your first instance running!